Coming Soon: SPR Merch Digital Store

 L-180 Human Factors in the Wildland Fire Service, course exposes students to human performance concepts as part of basic wildland firefighter training.
 The course was specifically designed for entry-level operational personnel; however, this course also applies to all wildland fire service personnel, including non-operational personnel.
 During the course, students practice decision-making skills in an interactive simulation as a member of a fire crew, and students apply their Human Factors knowledge to a variety of scenarios.
 Throughout the simulation, students answer questions and made decisions regarding situational awareness and hazard identification, decision-making, and team cohesion.
 Responses are tracked, and then reported at the end of the activity.

-Time Details
+Time Item

-8:00am - 4:00pm 2/18 - 2/21 In-person classroom-based training course with exercises
+8:00am - 4:00pm 2/18 - 2/21: In-person classroom-based training course with exercises

-8:00am-4:30pm 2/22 Field-based training near Antelope Valley, California
+8:00am - 4:30pm 2/22: Field-based training near Antelope Valley, California

 Jose Luis Duce Aragues, Prescribed Fire Training Specialist, The Watershed Research and Training Center